What’s the long term vision?

 Several Critical Needs Still Exist:

-~4 solar panels need to replaced.
-An estimated $ 2,400 is needed to replace before labor costs~~ Many mattresses, bedding and personal items need replaced ~~ Repair of the Internet dish.
-Before labor cost the estimate to replace the satellite is $9,200~~Need to plant a few dozen fast growing trees to protect the structure from direct wind damage.
+Four solar panels need to be replaced.
+An estimated $ 2,400 is needed to replace them before the labor costs are added.
+Many mattresses, bedding and personal items need to be replaced.
+The internet dish needs to be repaired.
+Before labor costs the estimated total of replacing the satellite is $9,200.
+We need to plant a few dozen fast growing trees to protect the structure from direct wind damage.

 If anyone can help with a donation please go to CongoVoice.org